Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 Continuous Variables

 Continuous variables, in contrast, can take on an infinite number of values within a given range.
-They represent measurements and can include fractions or decimals, such as height, weight, or temperature.
-Continuous variables are typically associated with data that can be measured rather than counted, allowing for a more nuanced representation of information.
+They represent measurements and can include fractions and decimals, such as height, weight, or time.
+For example, the length of time it takes to complete an exam can vary continuously, allowing for any value within a certain interval.

 Recommended video: